ricsam/enstore/fs/README.md

 **`EnstoreFs`** extends `BaseFs` and provides:

 - **`createWriteStream(path, [options])`**
-  Returns a **`Writable`** Node.js stream that uploads data to EnStore **in real time**.
+  Returns a **`Writable`** Node.js stream that uploads data to Enstore **in real time**.
 As you write chunks, they are streamed chunk-by-chunk to the remote server using multipart form-data.

 - **Static**: **`EnstoreFs.promises`** (instance of `EnstorePromiseFs`)
   A convenient way to access promise-based methods without instantiating `EnstorePromiseFs` separately.